gparraMstr/censys-assessment/README.md

    The application supports both production and development modes, each tailored for specific use cases:

    - Production Mode:
       In this mode, both the Frontend and Backend applications run on the same Node.js service instance on port `5001`.
 The backend proxy is started to handle API requests securely, while the Frontend application is served as pre-built static files deployed under the build folder.
-This configuration is ideal for deployment in production environments, for more details, review [Deployment](#deployment) section.
+This configuration is ideal for deployment in production environments.

    - Development Mode:
       Designed for development purposes, this mode allows developers to work on the Frontend with real-time code reloading, enabling efficient testing and debugging.
 In this setup, the backend proxy runs on port `5001` to handle API requests, while the Frontend runs on a separate development server on port `3000`.
 Both services must run simultaneously for full functionality.